provena/provena/docs/digital-object-identifiers.md

 </details>

 ## What digital object identifier infrastructure is Provena IS using?
-Provena IS is using Australian Research Data Commons (ARDC) [Handle Service](https://ardc.edu.au/services/identifier/handle/){:target="\_blank"} for creating persistent references to digital research objects.
+Provena is using Australian Research Data Commons (ARDC) [Handle Service](https://ardc.edu.au/services/identifier/handle/){:target="\_blank"} for creating persistent references to digital research objects.

 ___
 ### Handle.net